 Click the icon above to listen to this audio poem.

-Born Asa Bundy Sheffey on August 4, 1913, Robert Hayden was raised in the poor neighborhood in Detroit called Paradise Valley.
-He had an emotionally tumultuous childhood and was shuttled between the home of his parents and that of a foster family, who lived next door.
-Because of impaired vision, he was unable to participate in sports, but was able to spend his time reading.
+Born Asa Bundy Sheffey on August 4, 1913, Robert Hayden was raised in the Detroit neighborhood Paradise Valley.
+He had an emotionally tumultuous childhood and lived at times his parents and with a foster family.
 In 1932, he graduated from high school and, with the help of a scholarship, attended Detroit City College (later Wayne State University).

 Hayden published his first book of poems, Heart-Shape in the Dust, in 1940, at the age of twenty-seven.
 He enrolled in a graduate English literature program at the University of Michigan, where he studied with W. H. Auden.
 Auden became an influential critical guide in the development of Hayden's writing.
 Hayden admired the work of Edna St. Vincent Millay, Elinor Wiley, Carl Sandburg, and Hart Crane, as well as the poets of the Harlem Renaissance, Langston Hughes, Countee Cullen, and Jean Toomer.
 He had an interest in African American history and explored his concerns about race in his writing.